HITS-AIN/GPCC.jl/README.md

 ## ▶ Evaluating a set of candidate delays in parallel threads

-One can easily parallelise cross-validation on multiple cores by simply replacing `map` with `tmap` provided by the package [ThreadTools.jl](https://github.com/baggepinnen/ThreadTools.jl).
+One can easily parallelise the posterior estimation by simply replacing `map` with `tmap` provided by the package [ThreadTools.jl](https://github.com/baggepinnen/ThreadTools.jl).
 Package `ThreadTools.jl` needs to be independently installed.
 Before that, one has to make sure that multiple threads are available by starting Julia with e.g. `julia -t 4` option:
 ```
 using GPCC